vando026/surgeon/docs/1-Paths-to-datasets.md

 ## DataPath class

 On Databricks, the PbSS and PbRL data is in hourly, daily, or monthly intervals.
-These methods return a `DataPath` object which has a `.toString` and `.toList` methods.
+These methods return a `DataPath` object which has a `.toString` and `.toList` method.

 ### Monthly
 For monthly PbSS production data use `pbssMonth`, which has a year and month parameter.
 So for February 2023: